-Dr. Randy Woodson, the 14th chancellor of North Carolina State University, is a nationally recognized scholar and academic leader and oversees the largest university in North Carolina with more than 34,000 students and a budget of $1.4 billion.
+Dr. Randy Woodson, the 14th chancellor of North Carolina State University, is a nationally recognized scholar and academic leader who oversees the largest university in North Carolina, with more than 34,000 students and a budget of $1.4 billion.

-Even in the face of unprecedented financial challenges, these advances were made possible thanks to Woodson’s Strategic Plan, which aligned the university for greater effectiveness, efficiency and most importantly, greater student success.
+Even in the face of unprecedented financial challenges, these advances were made possible thanks to Woodson’s strategic plan, which aligned the university for greater effectiveness, efficiency and — most importantly — student success.

-As the landscape of funding for public universities continues to change, NC State consistently ranks in the Top 5 best values among public universities in the U.S., according to publications like the Wall Street Journal and the Princeton Review.
+As the landscape of funding for public universities continues to change, NC State consistently ranks in the top five best values among public universities in the U.S., according to U.S. News and World Report and Princeton Review.

-Dr. Woodson is an internationally renowned plant molecular biologist specializing in reproductive processes in agricultural crops.
-He earned his undergraduate degree in Horticulture from the University of Arkansas and his M.S. and Ph.D. degrees in Plant Physiology from Cornell University.
+Woodson is an internationally renowned plant molecular biologist specializing in reproductive processes in agricultural crops.
+He earned his undergraduate degree in horticulture from the University of Arkansas and his M.S. and Ph.D. degrees in plant physiology from Cornell University.